tshirtman/openstack-dashboard-ux-blueprints/README.md

 ### Blueprints

+A draft with more details and screenshots is on [Google Doc](https://docs.google.com/document/d/1hUdmyxpVxbYwgGtPbzDsBUXsv0_rtKbfgCHYxOgFjlo).
+Feel free to add comments.

 - [Enhance UX of Launch Instance Form](https://blueprints.launchpad.net/horizon/+spec/launch-instance-ux-enhancement)
 - [Enhance the Selection of a Flavor and an Image](https://blueprints.launchpad.net/horizon/+spec/image-flavor-selection-ux-enhancement)
 - [Enhance UX of Instance Boot Source](https://blueprints.launchpad.net/horizon/+spec/instance-boot-source-enhancement)